joschw01/Public-Libraries/README.md

 # Public Libraries
- A dive into 2021 Public Library Data
+ A dive into 2021 Public Library Data.
+Viewable at https://nbviewer.org/github/joschw01/Public-Libraries/blob/main/PubLib.ipynb

 ## About
 This is a dive into data available about public libraries in the United States.
 I will be updating the files as I work through exploratory data analysis and beyond, so everything is likely to be a little rough.
 If you have comments, questions, or suggestions, please contact me at joe.schweiss@icloud.com